andr-groth/VAE-SSP/data/README.md

 3. Create the anomalies, EOFs and PCs with the help of the `prepare_data.sh` script from the CDO-scripts repository.

 The configuration of the `prepare_data.sh` script is stored in `anom.cfg` files in the variable subfolders, .i.e, `cmip6/ssp/pr/anom.cfg` for precipitation and `cmip6/ssp/tos/anom.cfg` for sea-surface temperature.

+### Crop data

+The data has been projected onto the CMIP6 EOFs with the help of the CDO tool `cdo remapcon`.